sebv/istio-wiki/Mixer/Mixer-Adapter-Dev-Guide.md

 # Plug adapter into Mixer

-For a new adapter to plug into Mixer, you will have to add your adapter's reference into Mixer's inventory [build file](https://github.com/istio/istio/blob/master/mixer/adapter/BUILD)'s inventory_library rule.
-In the *deps* section add a reference to adapter's go_library build rule, and in the *packages* section add the short name and the go import path to the adapter package that implements the `GetInfo `function.
-These two changes will plug your custom adapter into Mixer.
+For a new adapter to plug into Mixer, you will have to add your adapter's reference into vendor's directory under istio branch.

 # Testing